Who We Help

 The duty of a dog handler within the prison service is not just a job, but a way of life, as the care and maintenance of the of prison dogs often starts early before the shift starts, and finishes long after it ends.

-From the work of General Purpose Dogs, who maintain security and order within the prison estates, to the work of sniffer dogs who are highly trained to seek out explosives, drugs, mobile phones, cash and other contraband, their job is essential.
+From the work of General Purpose Dogs, who maintain security and order within the prison estates, to the work of search dogs who are highly trained to seek out explosives, drugs, mobile phones, cash and other contraband, their job is essential.

 Each year the work of these extraordinary teams is celebrated at The National Dog Trials.
 Handlers across the country go through local selection and then represent their establishment on a national level, held at the Prison Service College in Warwickshire.